nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## What is JARVIS?

 JARVIS is a **desktop app for a CS1101S Teaching Assistant to manage students, tasks and lessons, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

+Using JARVIS, the TA can
+* keep track of their students' grades for each graded assignment
+* see the tasks that they have do and their respective deadlines
+* plan for upcoming tutorial classes and consultations

-If you can type fast, JARVIS can help you manage teaching your class efficiently and effectively.
+If you are a CS1101S TA who is familiar with Command Line Interface and can type fast, JARVIS will allow you to efficiently manage your students, tasks and lessons.

 --------------------------------------------------------------------------------------------------------------------
 ## The Basics